 |Nutritional Guidelines (per serving)|

-This is the classic mild yellow mustard I grew up loving on hot dogs.
-It is incredibly easy to make, and once made would keep pretty much forever except that it tastes so good you'll eat it up quickly.
+This is the classic mild yellow mustard we grew up loving on hot dogs.
+It is incredibly easy to make, and once made it will keep pretty much forever except that it tastes so good you'll eat it up quickly.

 What makes this classic yellow mustard relatively mild is cooking it.
 It may sound counter-intuitive, but to make a really hot, spicy mustard you add cold water to the ground mustard seeds.
 Since we're going for a gentler kick here, we'll mellow this mustard with a few minutes over heat.

 Start by sterilizing your jars.
-Use one glass half-pint jar or two 4-ounce jars.
-While the jar(s) are sterilizing, prepare the mustard:
+Use 1 glass half-pint jar or two 4-ounce jars.
+While the jar(s) are sterilizing, prepare the mustard.

 Whisk together all of the ingredients in a small saucepan until smoothly combined.
 The mixture will be quite liquid at this stage.
 Bring it to a boil over medium-high heat.
-Boil for 7-8 minutes, stirring occasionally.
+Boil for 7 to 8 minutes, stirring occasionally.